 Goose was Maverick’s radar intercept officer.
 A bit more level-headed than his pal, it made them the perfect complement to one another.
 Especially on the beach as sexy volleyball partners — what a scene!
 Anthony Edwards got his big break in the 1982’s TV series It Takes Two, co-starring Patty Duke and Hellen Hunt.
 In 1984 he showed off his nerdy side in Revenge of the Nerds!

 Following Top Gun, he starred in Pet Sematary II before getting a career-changing role in one of TV’s most popular shows, ER.
 His character, Mark Greene, was part of 180 episodes over eight seasons with four Emmy nominations.
 In 2007, Edwards appeared as inspector Bill Armstrong in David Fincher’s Zodiac.

-Today he is 59 and we last saw him back on TV in 2019’s third season of Designated Survivor.
-This year he’ll be in a pair of miniseries: Inventing Anna and WeCrashed.
+Today he is 60 and we last saw him back on TV in 2019’s third season of Designated Survivor.
+He recently appeared in the 2022 miniseries Inventing Anna and WeCrashed; and that same year was seen in an episode of Tales of the Walking Dead.
 In his personal life, Edwards is actually a real-life licensed private pilot.
 Sounds like Goose was his perfect role.

 Tom Skerritt – Commander Mike “Viper” Metcalf

 Commander Mike Metcalf — aka Viper — is the boys’ instructor at the academy, who is also a skilled pilot and compassionate teacher.
 He was an old friend of Maverick’s father and a Vietnam War vet.
 Tom Skerritt, the man who played him, served a four-year tour of duty in the United States Air Force as a classifications specialist and began acting in 1962’s Korean War film, War Hunt.
 Most of Tom’s early acting was war-based, and his big break was in 1970’s MASH as Duke Forrest.